caderek/oop-in-modern-js/README.md

 > You should always prefer factory functions over classes

 As a rule of thumb, if you hear someone saying that you should **always**, or **never** do something in programming, you can safely ignore them.
-Everything need context, it's no different in this case.
-While factory functions can be conceptually simpler, they are also less memory-efficient, and suffer (to a lesser degree) the same problem that the "pre-classes" abstractions did - there is multiple ways to write them, everyone seems to have their pet implementation.
+Everything needs context, it's no different in this case.
+While factory functions can be conceptually simpler, they are also less memory-efficient, and suffer (to a lesser degree) the same problem that the "pre-classes" abstractions did - there are multiple ways to write them, everyone seems to have their pet implementation.

 > Inheritance is always bad